Assisted Learning Support

 What do parents do if they are concerned about the quality or effectiveness of the support their child is receiving?

-Any concerns or complaints should be made in the first instance to the Director of Learning Support, who will then refer them to the Headmistress or in Cadogan House to the Head of Cadogan House.
+Any concerns or complaints should be made in the first instance to the Director of Learning Support, who will then refer them to the Head or to the Head of Cadogan House if applicable.